 In terms of cancer treatment, the ability of various types of NPs to selectively induce autophagy in cancer cells, has led to the thought of utilizing this property to sensitize cancer cells for common chemotherapeutics, making their combined application far more effective.
 Preliminary results have indicated that several types of fullerenes preferentially induce autophagy-mediated chemosensitization in cancer cells compared to normal cells.
 This was established by Zhang et al. who detected less autophagy stimulation in primary MEF cells upon treatment with underivatized fullerenes (nC60).
 Accordingly, the chemosensitization effect was less effective in primary MEF cells compared to their immortalized counterparts (Figure 15).
 In this case, ROS-scavengers were able to reduce NP-mediated autophagy stimulation and the chemosensitization effect in HeLa, suggesting that ROS are crucial for the onset of the detected autophagy.
 However, ROS and other oxidative stress associated effects (e.g. mitochondrial damage) were not compared between the cell types, therefore the influence of ROS on the differential level of autophagy and toxicity cannot be determined.
-The authors did hint at other potential influencing factors such as dissimilarities in cell adhesion and growth characteristics between the two cell type.181 Neodymium-derivatized fullerene particles (C60(Nd)) were even more efficient in chemosensitized cancer killing.119a Again, primary MEF cells exhibited less autophagy and were more resistant to the NP-mediated chemosensitization compared to their immortalized equivalents.
+The authors did hint at other potential influencing factors such as dissimilarities in cell adhesion and growth characteristics between the two cell types.181 Neodymium-derivatized fullerene particles (C60(Nd)) were even more efficient in chemosensitized cancer killing.119a Again, primary MEF cells exhibited less autophagy and were more resistant to the NP-mediated chemosensitization compared to their immortalized equivalents.
 Strikingly, ROS-scavengers were not able to diminish the provoked autophagy stimulation nor the chemosensitization effect of C60(Nd) NPs while an autophagy inhibitor did decline chemosensitization.
 This suggests that the C60(Nd) elicited chemosensitization is likely to be dependent on autophagy, although the stimulation of the latter may not be primarily mediated by ROS.
 The authors further suggest that the lysosomes are unable of digesting these NPs, which would thus result in a blockage after autophagosome-lysosome fusion.
 In contrast with NP treatment, rapamycin, a commonly used autophagy inductor, did not provoke any chemosensitization but partly improved cancer cell survival.119a This discovery could be of great importance since this may imply that various autophagy stimulators can induce mechanistically and/or signaling-wise different types of autophagy.
 More importantly, this emphasizes the clinical relevance of delineating the mechanism by which autophagy inducers are able to elicit their effect since it seems that depending on the precise mechanism of autophagy induction, either pro- or anti-survival effects can be obtained, which can then either be used to our advantage in medicinal treatment of cancer, or may inadvertently impede cancer therapy.
 Finally, when looking for discrepancies of effects in different cell types it is important to evaluate all the parameters in both cell types to truly define the differences, particularly uptake, ROS and autophagic markers.